 The 535 uses a unique wholly single-ended JFET/bipolar output stage.
 JFETs share a number of characteristics with vacuum tube triodes and bipolar transistors provide low output impedance’s with ample current capacity.
 It is this splitting of tasks which separates the 535 from the typical SET amplifier which must rely on the active device to provide all of the amplifier’s power.” – Steve Eddy.

 It seems a ton of time and care went into this project.
 If any of you know me, I adore those designers who had a specific sound or appeal in mind and who had spent years attempting to make that specific dream a reality.
-Instead of a mashup of cost effective parts in a randomized order, Steve and Liam had a plan and knew what they wanted, where they wanted it and made sure to design it in such a way that would make themselves happy as a listener.
-We are all just along for the ride, as it is clear this was a passion project from the get go and that their intentions were to satisfy the inner audiophile, as well as others who may share a preference for this type of a sound.
+Instead of a mashup of cost-effective parts in a randomized order, Steve and Liam had a plan and knew what they wanted, where they wanted it and made sure to design it in such a way that would make themselves happy as a listener.
+We are all just along for the ride, as it is clear this was a passion project from the get-go and that their intentions were to satisfy the inner audiophile, as well as others who may share a preference for this type of a sound.

 I give major respect to anyone who implements a product in this manner.
 The reason for that is team Audio Guild made sure it sounded good beforehand and that it was to their satisfaction.
 Of course, most designers attempt this, but hearing Steve’s story really hit home with me when we spoke over the phone.

 I understood his plight of “needing this to sound this or that way” specifically on an emotional level.
-The reason I am even typing all this is because it’s the first system I’ve seen that had circuitry that was absurdly simplistic, yet offered quality well beyond what I expected.
+The reason I am even typing all this is that it’s the first system I’ve seen that had circuitry that was absurdly simplistic, yet offered quality well beyond what I expected.
 I am impressed.

 I was stunned when I first heard the amp upon booting it up, plugging my loaner Focal Elear in and also pairing with an older Red Wine DAC.
-Low and behold, I was beyond surprised to find even more smoothness and elegance offered than my $2000 Airist Audio Heron 5…which is my favorite solid state amplifier to date.
+Low and behold, I was beyond surprised to find even more smoothness and elegance offered than my $2000 Airist Audio Heron 5…which is my favorite solid-state amplifier to date.
 I had to switch back and forth a few times between them to see if what I was hearing was true, or if I was a victim of new toy syndrome.

 Turns out I was certainly hearing a slight superiority in the 535SE each time I swapped to it from the Heron 5.
 More smoothness across the board, no doubt, the 535SE provided the more smooth and rich sound signature.
 It seems equal parts bass and mids without any bleed into each other, but I am detecting just a pinch of sweetness up top in the treble area.

 Sweetness is good, it seems to be offering ever so slightly elevation to my ear in the upper frequencies.
 Very enjoyable sparkle factor, never painful, annoying or wince-worthy.
-Not surprising at all, since this was the aim of the SET-type of a sound signature from the get go.
+Not surprising at all, since this was the aim of the SET-type of a sound signature from the get-go.